kingbo-jan/Canary/README.md

 - Automatically scans as users browse
 - Provides real-time protection
 - Offers clear context and education on potential phishing techniques
-- Assists with actionable warnings to guide the users' next steps
+- AI Assists with actionable warnings to guide the users' next steps
 - Integrates seamlessly with daily browsing

 ## The Vision Behind Canary